apiispanen/MusicStocks/README.md

 -results.html = results page, displays calculated amounts and provides a related picture.

+-->index.html = "About the project" section, also a copy of the README.

 FILES NOT IN THE FINISHED PRODUCT:
 -->Spotify.py = prototype for authorization
 -->success_scores.py = initial ways of calculating the investment values.
 -->toptrackresponse.txt = A guideline for how the Spotify API JSON responses look like.
--->index.html = initial template for the interface.